Wind Turbine Maintenance: The Definitive Guide

 Wind turbines are generally low maintenance, and the goal of regular care is to prevent long-term damage and emergency repairs.

-Many wind farms use wind turbine predictive maintenance to determine how many required maintenance check-ups are needed and if a specific turbine needs to get serviced.
+Many wind farms use wind turbine predictive maintenance to determine how many required maintenance check-ups are needed and whether a specific turbine needs to be serviced.
 They do this by tracking the data of turbines of different ages by monitoring temperature levels, vibrations and other aspects.
 They use this data to predict potential issues before they happen.

 So, how often do wind turbines need maintenance?
 Typically, wind turbines need two to three check-ups a year.
 However, because of outside elements such as bad weather, very strong winds and wildlife, extra service visits may be necessary throughout the year.